thremes/Ectopudding/README.md

 ## Important

-To enable a background color like the on from demo or screen shot: Go to the admin -> Appearance -> Background -> Remove Background Image
+To enable a background color like the one from demo or screen shot: Go to the admin -> Appearance -> Background -> Remove Background Image